willkg/socorro-zero/docs/socorro_test_checklist.rst

 Can we log into the webapp?

-    * Log in.
+    * Log in and check the profile page.
-    * FIXME: What is behind a login that we need to verify is working?
+    * FIXME: Is there anything behind the login that's important to check?

 Is super search working?

     * Click "Super Search" and make a search that is not likely to be cached.
       For example, filter on a specific date.

-FIXME: What else do we want to verify?
+Top Crashers Signature report and Report index

+    * Browse to Top Crashers, browse to Signature report (by clicking a signature), browse to Report index (by clicking a crash id) to verify these work.

 Crontabber
 ==========

-Is crontabber running?
+Is crontabber working?

     * Check healthcheck endpoint.